LT-IntroToAI-SY2526/assignment6-part2-per4-Fern-Pyro/a6_part2_writeup.md

 3. Bathrooms
 4. Least Important: Age

-SqaureFeet vs Price has the strongest correclation, as demonstarted by the mostly linear graph.
+SqaureFeet vs Price has the strongest correlation, as demonstrated by the mostly linear graph.
 “Bedrooms vs Price” and “Bathrooms vs Price” have a similar level of  correlation between the two variables, but because “Bedrooms vs Price” appears to have more data points I ranked it slightly higher.
-The Age vs Price graph demostrated little to no correlation between the two variables (a linear BFL would be mostly inacrruate to the actual data points).
+The Age vs Price graph demonstrated little to no correlation between the two variables (a linear BFL would be mostly inaccurate to the actual data points).